sharat87/pip-app/README.md

 # Installation

+If you use [Antigen](https://github.com/zsh-users/antigen), then the following command will get you pip-app.

+    antigen-bundle sharat87/pip-app

-Clone this repo or just download the *pip-app.sh* file and add a source line to your `.bashrc` or `.zshrc` or whatever is your shell's equivalent.
+If not, just clone this repo or just download the *pip-app.sh* file and add a source line to your `.bashrc` or `.zshrc` or whatever is your shell's equivalent.

     source /path/to/pip-app.sh